HW#1: Extreme Rainfall Deficit in Singapore#

 # using the + icon in the toolbar to add a cell.

-Q4: Estimate the return level of the extreme events#
+Q4: Estimate the return level of the extreme events (20 marks)#

-Based on the estimated GEV parameters using L-Moments in Q2, estimate the rainfall deficit for events with return periods of 50 years, 100 years, and 200 years.
-(Hint: You can use the GEV distribution fitted from the data of the last 20 years.)
-(20 marks)
+Using the GEV parameters estimated with L-Moments in Q3, estimate the rainfall deficit for events with return periods of 10 years, 50 years, 100 years, and 1000 years.

 # Your solutions go here.